Glasgow win to seal place in Challenge Cup last 16

 And Perpignan capitalised with Rodor holding off some tackles to score in the corner.
 The fly-half added the conversion.

 But the visitors got quick ball to release Smith for their fifth try, with Weir missing the conversion, before McKay received in a wide position to get Glasgow over again.
-Weir's kick took the lead to 21 points.
+McDowall's kick took the lead to 21 points.

-There was a third Warriors sin binning when Cole Forbes committed a high tackle once again Perpignan scored, Tuilagi breaking away from a maul to ground and secure a losing bonus point.
-Rodor converted.
+There was a third Warriors yellow card when Cole Forbes committed a high tackle and once again Perpignan scored.
+Tuilagi broke away from a maul to ground and secure a losing bonus point.
+Sawailau converted.

-Perpignan: Goutard, Seguela, Taumoepeau, Fernandez, Sawailau, Rodor, Ecochard; Chiocci, Montgaillard, Fakatika, Chinarro, Mahu, Ramasibana, Bertheau, Moro.
+Perpignan: Goutard, Taumoepeau, Fernandez, Seguela, Sawailau, Rodor, Ecochard, Chiocci, Montgaillard, Fakatika, Chinarro, Mahu, Ramasibana, Bertheau, Moro.

-Glasgow Warriors: McKay, Forbes, McDowall, Johnson, Smith, Miotti, Dobie; McBeth, Matthews, Sordoni, Du Preez, Gray, Ferrie, Neild, Dempsey.
+Glasgow Warriors: McKay, Forbes, McDowall, Johnson, Smith, Miotti, Dobie, McBeth, Matthews, Sordoni, Du Preez, Gray, Ferrie, Neild, Dempsey.